sionleroux/vimrc/README.md

 # sinisterstuf's vimrc

-This is my *vimrc*, including all plugins I use, so that I can keep it up to date between my machines.
+This is my personal *vimrc*, the configuration for the [Vim text editor](http://www.vim.org/others.php), including all plugins I use, so that I can keep it up to date between my machines.

 ## Installation: